Why examining precursor non-cognitive variables is critical to improving STEM teaching and learning

 So, what exactly is this study and why is it important?
 Let’s start with the what.
 Our research team presented results of peer tutoring support sessions on students’ mathematics self-efficacy and mathematics anxiety.
 We used the Mathematics Self-Efficacy and Anxiety Questionnaire (MSEAQ) to measure self-efficacy and anxiety.
 This instrument measures specific factors: general mathematics self-efficacy, grade anxiety, in-class assignments, and future.
 The in-class assignment factor focuses on the anxiety that students have about asking questions during math class.
 The future factor focuses on students’ perceptions that they will be able to perform in the future like a mathematician.
 General mathematics efficacy is about students’ confidence to do well in mathematics and grade anxiety is just that—anxiety about a grade in a course.
 In this case, a mathematics course.

-Students responded on a Likert scale with responses ranging from 1 to 5 (1 =never; 2= seldom; 3=sometimes; 4=often; and 5=usually).
+Students responded on a Likert scale survey with responses ranging from 1 to 5 (1 =never; 2= seldom; 3=sometimes; 4=often; and 5=usually).
 Students’ average score on the post survey was lower after the peer led tutoring sessions than the average score before the peer tutoring sessions.
 Anxiety, as one non-cognitive variable, moved in the right direction (down).
 Mathematics self-efficacy increased slightly after the peer led tutoring sessions.
 An analysis of pre-post responses revealed that women and men were ‘often’ or ‘sometimes’ anxious about math and ‘often’ or ‘sometimes’ were confident about their mathematics performance.

 Researchers explored mathematics anxiety and its psychological precursor, stereotype threat.
 Most mathematics education studies comparing men and women attending primarily white universities show women with higher mathematics anxiety scores than men (Beilock, 2008).
 Stereotype threats induce anxiety and undermine mathematics performance, particularly for women (Eschenbach et al., 2014 Steele, 2010).
 Research describes positive impacts of HBCUs on retaining and graduating large numbers of African-American STEM majors (Owens et al., 2012).
 As such, the working hypothesis now is that stereotype threat is lower for African American students within the HBCU context.